 Sao Paulo, Brazil

 Together with Box1824, we organized a learning journey to favelas, organic kitchens, watersheds – and a creative digital hub.
-We visited a favela called Brasiliandia (below) focused on ways to combine social enterprise with the regeneration of damaged local watersheds.
+Our visit to a favela called Brasiliandia (below) focused on ways to combine social enterprise with the regeneration of damaged local watersheds.

 Growing The BioCity was a a workshop for architects, city developers and planners.
 We developed proposals for new ways to share food knowledge between city and country (below).